The Gingerbread Girl: Critical reception

 A review in The Observer says the story is "reminiscent of Misery".
 A review in the San Francisco Chronicle calls it "a harrowing almost-novella, [which] anchors the book and bridges the inner-psyche thrillers of King's 1990s work with his more recent stories.
 A story of abuse, psychosis and loneliness, it is physically exhausting to read — an astounding thing to say for a short work of fiction."
 A Toronto Star reviewer calls it "a flat-out suspense novella that could have been penned by Richard Bachman, King's literary alter ego ...[in which] bloody chaos ensues."

 Connection to King's other works

 A man named Charlie Pickering, a relative of Jim Pickering, appears as a minor antagonist in King's 1994 novel Insomnia.

-A brief reference is made to the Gingerbread Girl in Gerald's Game, where Jessie shows signs of physical abuse from her brother's friend and talks about sexual abuse from her brother.

 Film adaptation

 In May 2018, it was announced that Brainstorm Media would produce a film adaptation.
 Craig R. Baxley is set to direct, with the screenplay being written by Baxley and Stephen King.